Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - KESQ

 Thousands of students already quarantining

-Many schools that have gone back to campus are already seeing the impact of the virus’ spread.
+Many schools that have gone back to campus are already seeing the impact of the spread of the virus.

 More than 3,000 students and employees have been quarantined in the New Orleans Public School District due to Covid-19 cases in the last week, according to the district’s latest tally.